approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<String> fetchCustomJWT(String payload) async
 ```

-This throws `ApproovException` if the there was a problem obtaining the custom JWT.
+This throws `ApproovException` if there was a problem obtaining the custom JWT.